Working Paper/Work-in-progress

 Draft

 Abstract: Banks finance their lending to risky firms by selling these loans to nonbank financial institutions.
 Among these nonbanks, collateralized loan obligations (CLOs) provide the bulk of funds.
-I show that CLO managers have significant market power, which enables them to extract lender-friendly loan terms.
-Their market power results from switching costs faced by the bank.
-One source of switching costs is information asymmetries across CLO managers that arise during underwriting.
+I show that CLO managers have significant market power during loan origination, which increases firms' cost of borrowing in the leveraged loan market.
+Akin to bank market power in classic lending relationships which are the result of a bank's “information monopoly,” nonbank market power is the result of asymmetrically informed nonbanks.
+Information asymmetries across nonbanks arise from differential information flows during loan underwriting.
+Contrary to the underwriting of public securities, banks in general disseminate private information about the borrower when marketing a loan.
+However, some nonbanks self-restrict their information access to publicly available information.
 To identify my results, I construct a new instrument using novel data on mergers in the CLO industry.
 I provide the first analysis of these mergers and their determinants.
+Overall, this research highlights a key distinction between public and private debt markets and its economic consequences for borrowing firms.
+My findings have important implications for the ongoing legal debate on the applicability of securities law to leveraged loans.

 Publications